Amirus/marks/README.md

 This app uses a **Node.js** backend, a vanilia javascript frontend using **React**.

-Your notes/thoughts/documentation is secured using google Oauth limiting access to a single TLD, in 2 or 3 line you could limit it to one specific _@gmail.com_ or _@outlook.com_ address if you wish.
+Your notes/thoughts/documentation is secured using Google OAuth limiting access to a single TLD (i.e. _@gmail.com_, _@outlook.com_), this is useful in orgs, but hey, by deleting one line you can allow anyone in.

+For now this app is built with multitenancy in mind but with no sharing feature at all, in the future there will be a config option to enable or disable multitenancy, that way, you can use **Marks** as a company wide wiki or as a personal notes app.

 Main libraries used:

+- On the backend:
   - Express
+  - Passport
+  - Redis (session store)
+  - RethinkDB (data store)
+- On the frontend:
   - React
   - Browserify
-- Passport
+  - Stylus
-- Lodash
+  - Ramda
   - Moment
   - Superagent
+  - Custom build flux based on Reflux

 ## Getting started